The art of the ringtone

 Phone ringtones went from uniform, to a million dollar industry, to the unconscious soundtrack of our lives.
 They’re pieces of music that are designed to get you to react.
 They’re sounds that often carry emotions and memories with them.
 But we don’t often give them much thought.

-This hour we explore the art of the ringtone.
-We’ll look back at their history, investigate their rise and fall, discuss the appeal of a well-composed one, and talk to someone who designed his own.
+This hour, the art of the ringtone.
+We look back at their history, investigate their rise and fall, discuss the appeal of a well-composed one, and talk to someone who designed his own.